Administrative and Procurement Officer - P3

 Experience in the supply chain modules of any ERP system.
 Experience in the procurement procedures within the UN Common System.
 Experience in providing relevant administrative and supply chain management support to a global diverse client portfolio.

-Language: Fluency in in oral and written English and French are required.
-Knowledge of another UN official language is an advantage.
+Language: English is required.
+Knowledge of French or another UN official language is an advantage.

-The evaluation of qualified candidates may include an assessment exercise which will be followed by an interview.
+The evaluation of qualified candidates may include an assessment exercise in combination with an interview.

 UNITAR is committed to achieving workforce diversity in terms of gender, nationality and culture.
 Qualified women, individuals from minority groups, indigenous groups, and persons with disabilities are equally encouraged to apply.
 All applications will be treated with the strictest confidentiality.